 From flower girl staples to bridal fashion statements, the flower crown never gets old.
-While your choice of blooms may vary depending on what's
+While your choice of blooms may vary depending on what's in season

 Wedding favours add a personal touch to your celebrations and express your gratitude to guests for being a part of your special day.
 These days wedding favours are both practical and personal, offering guests a keepsake that can continue to be used long after the last remnants of butter-cream frosting have been devoured.
 The good news is it is no longer necessary to break the budget showering guests with precious stones, as was the custom of the European aristocracy.
 Today there is a range of inexpensive personalised gifts available for guests that reflect the unique personality of your union and help them share in the memories of your special day.
 Here we investigate the top five wedding favours people will actually us

 If you are planning a destination wedding to an island paradise or hosting a nautically-themed event, your wedding